fserb/bkc/js/BKC.md

     * `this` the last created label (if any) or the same as `edit`
     * `all` the whole code content

+  * you can reference the end of a range by appending `.` to the end label.

+    * `last.-1` one line before the last edit.

 * `add:<range>` appends the current code to the end of `<range>`.
 If no range is specified, it defaults to the last code.